Skip to Content

 Casa Sollievo della Sofferenza © World Travel Connector

 A hospital called Home of the Relief of Suffering (Casa Sollievo della Sofferenza) stands next to the old church and the shrine.
-Padre Pio founded the hospital, which was built with donations from his followers.
+Padre Pio founded the hospital built with donations from his followers.
 The Casa Sollievo della Sofferenza opened in 1956 and had 300 beds.
-Today the hospital has over 1000 beds and it is one of the most reputed scientific research hospitals in Europe.
+Today the hospital has over 1000 beds, and it is one of the most reputed scientific research hospitals in Europe.

 Way of the Cross (Via Crucis) on the hillside near the hospital is a notable site for visiting in San Giovanni Rotondo.